Grilled Shrimp Skewers

 Why we love this recipe:

-I love these zesty Blackened Lime Shrimp because they cook up quickly and also bursting with flavor.
+I love these zesty Blackened Lime Shrimp because they are bursting with flavor.
 Our homemade grilled seasoning is a blackening seasoning, but we add a pop of acidity to it with lime zest and juice.

 join our party!